injae97/spring-basic/README.md

 ## HOW TO EXTRACT VARIABLES WITH SHORTCUT KEYS?
     - Ctrl + ALT + V

+## HOW TO MOVE DIRECTLY TO THE ERROR?
+    - F2

 ## HOW TO CALL public static void main THROUGH COMMAND?
     - psvm